harvard-lil/nuremberg/README.md

 > This is a Django client for the digital archives of the Nuremberg Trials Project maintained by the Harvard Law Library.
 > It is intended as a open-access web app for scholars, researchers, and members of the public, exposing the digitized documents, full-text trial transcripts, and rich search features for the same in a friendly, modern interface.

+0) Upgrade notes
 1) Project Structure
 2) Appendix: Docker Development Environment

+## Upgrade Notes

+This codebase has been updated to Django 3, with the latest version of all required pip modules.
+The codebase is functionally unchanged, and it should be easy to upgrade a deployment in-place without upgrading other infrastructure.

+1. update codebase: `git checkout django-3`
+1. upgrade pip modules: `pip install -r requirements.txt`
+1. run Django 3 migrations (Upgrading the default tables is necessary for Django to run, but the app schema has not changed): `manage.py migrate`

+### Dev environment

+If upgrading a dev environment, the best thing to do is rebuild the Docker setup from scratch following the instructions in the appendix below.
+That will set up Solr 8 for development, as well as the Selenium container which is used to run front-end tests in a headless browser.

+### Solr 8

+The Django 3 codebase should be compatible with current backend services, including Solr 4, and the existing `schema.xml` file in the project root should continue to work for that.
+However, the app's configuration has been upgraded to support Solr 8.

+In order to migrate, the simplest thing is to create a new Solr 8 deployment, and reindex as instructed below.
+Make sure to upload both the `schema.xml` and `solrconfig.xml` files from the `solr_conf/` directory, as otherwise Solr 8 will attempt to use its default "managed schema".
+Then connect the app to the new deployment and run the reindex command to populate the new indexes.

 ## Project Structure